Role of rotations in Stern-Gerlach interferometry with massive objects: Model

 The energy eigenstates of the NV spin are shown in Fig.~\ref{fig:NVenergy} as a function of the angle $\theta'$ of the NV axis with respect to the direction $\theta_B$ of the magnetic field.
-It is evident that the minimum energy values corresponding to the weak-field-seeking state (upper curves) is $|\epsilon|$ and does not depend on the magnetic field strength, as the minimum energy corresponds to $\theta'=\pm \pi/2$, where the NV axis is perpendicular to the magnetic field.
-This implies that the NV spin cannot be used to magnetically trap the ND when the magnetic field is weak, as Maxwell equations prohibit a maximum of the magnetic field in free space.
+The energies of the weak-field-seeking state $|+\rangle$ (upper curves) at different magnetic field strengths have the same minimum value $|\epsilon|$, which is independent of the magnetic field strength.
+This minimum corresponds to the NV axis $\hat{\bf n}_{NV}$ being perpendicular to the magnetic field ($|\theta'-\theta_B|=\pi/2$).
+Hence, CoM trapping of the ND is neither possible with the state $|+\rangle$ at a magnetic field minimum nor with the state $|-\rangle$, as a magnetic field maximum is prohibited by Earnshqw's theorem.
+On the other hand, angular trapping is possible by either the strong-field-seeking state (when $\hat{\bf n}_{NV}\parallel {\bf B}$) or by the strong-field-seeking state (when $\hat{\bf n}_{NV}\perp {\bf B}$) at the minima of the curves.